Antmounds/Antennae/README.md

 #### Run Development App
 `$ meteor --settings='settings.json` *App should become available at http://localhost:3000/*
-This will allow you save changes with live reloading of he app in the browser.
+This will allow you to save changes with live reloading of the app in the browser.

 ### 2) Production
 This will build the meteor.js app and then build resulting node.s app as Docker image ready for deployment.